pirsch-analytics/docs/docs/advanced/theme.md

 Colors, border radius, and logos can be set individually for the light and dark modes of the dashboard.
 When you open the dialog, the default or base theme colors are displayed.
 To change a color, click on the box of each color and select one.
 You can also insert a RGB hex code.
 Clicking the cross will reset the color to the default.

 The logos are displayed instead of the Pirsch logo in the upper left corner.
 The favicon is displayed in the browser tab.
-The meta data is rendered in the HTML of the dashboard.
+The metadata is rendered in the HTML of the dashboard.
 This is only visible when sharing a link to a (public) dashboard on social media.

 ## Copying and Sharing a Theme